 Services are provided by Air Canada, WestJet, Central Mountain Air, Hawkair, Northern Thunderbird Air, Pacific Coastal Airlines, Harbour Air and many charter companies.

 Via Rail’s Skeena line roughly parallels Highway 16 and connects Prince Rupert to Jasper, Alberta.
 If you decide to take this scenic route you will have to stay over in Prince George.
-The train stops here overnight and re-boards the next morning.
+The train stops here overnight and re-board the next morning.

 Greyhound Canada offers bus service to many northern BC communities and connections throughout Canada and the US.
 For more information visit www.greyhound.ca